 You can buy empty book covers on Etsy, which are perfect for junk journals.
 Or you can gut your own book to use.
 Why not go for a vintage book cover for the extra wow factor?!

 You’ll need to bind your pages together into signatures.
 You can do this at the same time as stitching them into your book cover, or you can use elastics to keep your signatures together inside your book cover.

 I’ve used both methods and I think I’m leaning more towards the elastic binding method as I feel like the pages lay flatter when using the journal.
 But both methods are perfectly fine!

 What about if your book doesn’t have a spine?
 You can still use the book boards to make your junk journal.

-You could cover them with fabric or vintage wallpaper and add your own spine, or you could go for a shabby chic look and forget the spine altogether.
+You could cover them with fabric or vintage wallpaper and add your own spine, or you could even forget the spine altogether!

-If you don’t want to use old book covers or book boards, then another popular way to make junk journals is by sewing all your pages together – including book pages as the covers.
+If you don’t want to use old book covers or book boards, then another popular way to make junk journals is to cover A4/letter-sized envelopes or bubble mailers with fabric.

 Themed junk journals

 A lot of junk journalers also choose specific themes for their junk journals where all the pages and ephemera match cohesively throughout the journal.